Skip to Content

 Tips:

 • I like to season meat with kosher salt the day before cooking.
-I like sprinkle on both sides of the meat and place into a shallow glass dish, uncovered, and place into the refrigerator.
-I have been cooking meat this way for two years now, and find that this step brings out the flavor more.
+I sprinkle on both sides of the meat and place into a shallow glass dish, uncovered, and place into the refrigerator.
+I have been cooking meat this way for over three years, and find that this step brings out the flavor more.
+Think of it as dry brining.

 • Bring meat to room temperature at least 30 minutes up to an hour before cooking.